Christine Ward, Executive Director

-An avid reader and proponent of early literacy, Christine joined Raising A Reader MA as Operations Manager in January 2010.
+An avid reader and proponent of early literacy, Christine was appointed Executive Director in October 2017, having originally joined Raising A Reader MA as Operations Manager in January 2010.
 A few of her favorite children’s books include Wild About Books and The Story of Ferdinand.
 Her passion for reading is supported by her volunteer work, including co-chairing the library committee for several years at a nursery school- increasing funds raised year over year.
-Other charitable work includes serving as a Coach for Babson’s Coaching and Leadership for Teamwork Program, on Hill House Council (a community organization), the Nichols House Museum Committee, as a parent-teacher coordinator, and supporting numerous community events and fundraisers.
+Other charitable work includes serving as a coach for Babson’s Coaching and Leadership for Teamwork Program, on Hill House Council (a community organization), the Nichols House Museum Committee, as a parent-teacher coordinator, and supporting numerous community events and fundraisers.
 With a background in marketing and working for entrepreneurial companies, she brings for-profit experience and insight to the non-profit world.
-Most recently, Christine worked as a Vice President for Progress Partners, a boutique investment bank.
+Most recently, Christine worked as a Vice President for Progress Partners, an investment bank and corporate advisory firm.
 With an MBA from the F.W.
-Olin Graduate School of Business at Babson College, and a concentration in marketing, Christine is excited to share her enthusiasm and entrepreneurial ideas with Raising A Reader MA and thrilled to take on this new leadership role as Interim Executive Director.
+Olin Graduate School of Business at Babson College, and a concentration in marketing, Christine is excited to share her enthusiasm and entrepreneurial ideas with Raising A Reader MA and honored to take on this new leadership role as Executive Director.

-Sara Pollock DeMedeiros, Vice President of Programming and Evaluations
+Sara Pollock DeMedeiros, Vice President of Strategy and Advancement

-Sara joined the Raising A Reader MA team in January 2009.
+Sara was promoted to Vice President of Strategy and Advancement in October 2017 and originally joined the Raising A Reader MA team in January 2009.
 Her earliest memories are of story-time with her family, and she has worked her entire career to bring similar positive interactions with reading to urban youth.
 After graduating from Cornell University with a BA in Anthropology and a concentration in Women’s Studies, Sara worked as a Teach for America corps member, teaching English and Geography to English Language Learners in Washington, DC.
 Most recently, Sara worked for Tenacity, a youth development organization bringing literacy and tennis out-of-school time opportunities to Boston middle school students.
 She holds her Masters in Education with a focus on Risk and Prevention from the Harvard Graduate School of Education.

 Cate Johnston, Director of Programs and Operations